 Forest School Inspired Learning

-As you know our Forest School is evolving this year and the children will be taking part in Forest School Inspired Learning sessions alongside their class curriculum.
-In the Autumn term, Forest School sessions will be led by class teachers with the support of Mrs Davies (SENCO).
-The children will take part in all of the usual activities they have had access to at Forest School including using tools, pond dipping, lighting fires, cooking and eating wild food, making dens, taking calculated risk and getting muddy.
+As you know our Forest School is evolving and the children will be taking part in Forest School Inspired Learning sessions alongside their class curriculum.
+Forest School sessions are led by class teachers.
+The children take part in a number of activities they have access to at Forest School, including using tools, pond dipping, lighting fires, cooking and eating wild food, making dens, taking calculated risks and getting muddy.

 How does Forest School Support the Curriculum?

 Forest school is a child led kinaesthetic learning experience.
 The Forest School Team at each session set up a range of activities which are linked to either the topic or a skill area that the class teacher has identified as needing work (such as negotiation, listening skills fine motor skills or management of energy levels).
 At the beginning of the session the activities are outlined and each child explores these activities throughout the session.
 The child determines the rate, direction, depth and breadth of their learning.
 Some activities will lead to unset tasks.
 The children are encouraged to revisit both skills and projects they have completed in previous weeks to see how time and the environment have had an effect on them and also to ensure that their learning is secure.
 We encourage exploration of the site at forest school and aim to set up many insect viewing areas.
 When using natural materials we will always talk about it origins and characteristics.
 We aim that the children gradually learn the name of the plants up at Forest School and their uses.

 Although a kit list is provided for you to support with preparing your child's participation in Forest School, we actively encourage them to begin to learn about weather forecasts and preparing themselves for weather.
 Even for younger children it is possible for you to have a conversation with your child about what sort of weather we are having and what clothes would be appropriate for them to wear.